Slap Shot: Reception

-The film was a moderate hit upon release, grossing $28,000,000 over its theater run, which placed it at #21 among movies released in 1977 and well below the grosses of Paul Newman's three previous wide-release films: The Towering Inferno, The Sting, and Butch Cassidy and the Sundance Kid, which all grossed over $100 million.
+Slap Shot was a moderate hit upon release, grossing $28,000,000 during its theater run, which placed it at #21 among movies released in 1977 and well below the receipts of Paul Newman's three previous wide-release films: The Towering Inferno, The Sting and Butch Cassidy and the Sundance Kid, which all grossed over $100 million.

+Reviews were mixed and ranged from Rex Reed writing in The Daily News that it was “violent, bloody and thoroughly revolting,” to Newsweek's assertion that the film was “tough, smart, cynical and sentimental—the key ingredients in our new pop populism.”

 Variety wrote that "director George Roy Hill is ambivalent on the subject of violence in professional ice hockey.
 Half the time Hill invites the audience to get off on the mayhem, the other half of the time he decries it.
-You can't really have it both ways, and this compromise badly mars the handsomely made Universal release, produced by Robert Wunsch and Stephen Friedman."
-Vincent Canby of The New York Times described the performances as "impeccable" and thought the film had "a kind of vitality to it," but found it "unfunny" and noted an "ambiguous" point of view with regard to violence.
+You can't really have it both ways and this compromise badly mars the handsomely made Universal release, produced by Robert Wunsch and Stephen Friedman."
+Vincent Canby of The New York Times described the performances as "impeccable" and thought the film had "a kind of vitality to it” but found it "unfunny" and noted an "ambiguous" point of view with regard to violence.

 Kevin Thomas of the Los Angeles Times was negative, writing that since the "characters possess so little dimension and since we have so little opportunity to get to know and therefore care about them, their incessantly brutalizing behavior and talk can only seem exploitative in effect.
 What's more, in playing for laughs, Slap Shot gives the nasty impression of seeming to patronize both the players and their fans."
 Gary Arnold of The Washington Post wrote "Slap Shot comes at you like a boisterous drunk.
-At first glance it appears harmlessly funny, in an extravagantly foul-mouthed sort of way.
+At first glance it appears harmlessly funny in an extravagantly foul-mouthed sort of way.
 However, there's a mean streak beneath the cartoon surface that makes one feel uneasy about humoring this particular drunk for too long."
-Tom Milne]of The Monthly Film Bulletin described it as "a film which, while deploring the incidence of violence in sport, does everything it possibly can to make the audience wallow in that violence."
+Tom Milne of The Monthly Film Bulletin described it as "a film which, while deploring the incidence of violence in sport, does everything it possibly can to make the audience wallow in that violence."